Apply to become a music examiner or marker

 Who are our examiners?

 We look for experienced classical or jazz music professionals – teachers and performers – flexible enough in their arrangements to travel around and beyond the UK for a minimum of 3 weeks a year, including a full week during each peak UK examining period (June and November).
+As Trinity assess in over 60 countries, we particularly welcome applications from people who are able to undertake longer international tours (of up to 4 weeks).
 All our examiners are independent, freelance, self-employed individuals.

 Why work with us?